arif6371/Price-Tracker-A-smart-way-for-product-chasing/README.md

 ---

-# 🌟 Ecom PricePulse Tracker 🌟
+# 🌟 PricePulse Tracker 🌟
+Pricepulse is an innovative shopping assistant app that uses advanced techniques to track and analyze Amazon prices.
+Simply select the items you're interested in, and let Pricepulse handle the rest.
+You'll receive timely alerts when prices drop, ensuring you always secure the best deals.
 ---

 ![Banner Image](https://example.com/banner-image-1)